almondheil/almondheil.github.io/source/_posts/2024-07-16-TIL-chezmoi-good-multiple-machines.md

 I didn't see them talked about elsewhere.

 My big challenge: Grinnell has MathLAN, which is a bunch of machines with NFS-shared home dirs but nor much structure going on.
-They all have hostnames `<something>.cs.grinnell.edu`, but I couldn't find anything in the templates that would let me check if the hostname *contained* something.
+They all have hostnames <something>.cs.grinnell.edu, but I couldn't find anything in the templates that would let me check if the hostname *contained* something.